 - Zoledronic acid (Reclast)

-Still, women who have reasons — such as menopausal symptoms — to consider using hormones or who are considering using Evista for breast cancer prevention, can weigh the benefit of improved bone health into their decision.
+Still, women who have reasons — such as menopausal symptoms — to consider using hormones can weigh the benefit of improved bone health into their decision.

-Denosumab (Prolia) is a newer medication shown to reduce the risk of osteoporotic fracture in women and men.
+Denosumab (Prolia, Xgeva) is a newer medication shown to reduce the risk of osteoporotic fracture in women and men.
 Unrelated to bisphosphonates, denosumab might be used in people who can't take a bisphosphonate, such as some people with reduced kidney function.

 Teriparatide (Forteo) is typically reserved for men and postmenopausal women who have very low bone density, who have had fractures or whose osteoporosis is caused by steroid medication.
-Teriparatide is the only osteoporosis medication that has the potential to rebuild bone and actually reverse osteoporosis, at least somewhat.
+Teriparatide has the potential to rebuild bone.

 Osteoporosis medications basically put a brake on the process.
 These drugs effectively maintain bone density and decrease the risk of breaking a bone as a result of osteoporosis.

 Drugs in the bisphosphonate class are more alike than they are different.
-Some studies show differences in potency or effectiveness at maintaining bone density, but they're all effective drugs.
-All bisphosphonates have been shown to reduce the chance of a fracture.
+They all help maintain bone density.
+And, all bisphosphonates have been shown to reduce the chance of a fracture.